 Because everyone can agree that food waste is not good (to put it lightly) for many reasons, governments and industries are trying to find ways to lessen the waste (by 50% as mentioned at the beginning).
 One of those ways is by figuring out what dating verbiage is most clear to consumers.
 Meghan Stasz is the vice president of sustainability and packaging for the Grocery Manufacturers Association.
 They did a test of date label terms with consumers and Ms. Stasz said that “’Best if used by’ was a clear winner.”
 Because of studies like that, you might begin to see that phrasing becoming more standard on your food.

 In fact, the USDA Food Safety and Inspection Service has begun recommending that phrase specifically.
 It seems to more clearly indicate to consumers that foods aren’t necessarily spoiled after that date, they just aren’t as fresh.
 If food doesn’t look or smell spoiled it may legally be purchased, donated, and consumed after that date.

-In this Thursday’s blog post, I’m going to cover how to use this information to your advantage.
-We’ll talk about specific foods that are totally good after their “expiration” date, ways you can determine if food is spoiled or not, places you can get food on the cheap (after it’s passed its date), and how you should handle and store certain foods to make sure they stay delicious and safe as long as possible.
-See you back here Thursday afternoon!
+Now that you’re a semi expert on food dating, you should read the next blog in the series.
+I talk about specific foods that are totally good after their “expiration” date, ways you can determine if food is spoiled or not, places you can get food on the cheap (after it’s passed its date), and how you should handle and store certain foods to make sure they stay delicious and safe as long as possible.
+Click here for that info.